 The Parent/s understand and agree that an intent of this Contract is to provide for a continuing academic relationship until Student graduates from the School or the Contract is terminated, whichever first occurs.
-Accordingly, the initial term of this Contract shall be for the 2017-18 school year, which is expected to begin on or about August 9, 2017, and end on or about May 25, 2018, after which it shall renew automatically for successive one-year school year periods until any such graduation or termination occurs.
+Accordingly, the initial term of this Contract shall be for the 2018-19 school year, which is expected to begin on or about August 9, 2018, and end on or about May 24, 2019, after which it shall renew automatically for successive one-year school year periods until any such graduation or termination occurs.

-This Contract may be terminated by the Parent/s as to any subsequent school year upon submitting a hard-copy written notice (email is not an acceptable form of written notice) of termination to the Director of Admission on or before February 15th of the then-current school year.
-For purposes of explanation, if Student will not be returning to the School during the following school year, the School must receive hard-copy written notice from the Parent/s about that decision by February 15th of the then-current school year.
+This Contract may be terminated by the Parent/s as to any subsequent school year upon submitting a written notice of termination to the Director of Admission on or before February 15th of the then-current school year.
+For purposes of explanation, if Student will not be returning to the School for the following school year, the School must receive a written notice from the Parent/s about that decision by February 15th of the then-current school year.
 Any failure to timely provide such notice shall result in the Parent/s being obligated to pay Student's entire tuition for the subsequent school year.
 The School shall provide information regarding the subsequent school year's tuition amount to the Parent/s at least two weeks in advance of such February 15th date.